mesonbuild/meson/docs/markdown/Subprojects.md

     but you only want to build against the library sources for a few of them.

+    **Warning**: This could lead to mixing system and subproject version of the same library in the same process.
+Take this case as example:
+    - Libraries `glib-2.0` and `gstreamer-1.0` are installed on your system.
+    - `gstreamer-1.0` depends on `glib-2.0`, pkg-config file `gstreamer-1.0.pc`
+      has `Requires: glib-2.0`.
+    - In your application build definition you do:
+      ```meson
+      executable('app', ...,
+        dependencies: [
+          dependency('glib-2.0', fallback: 'glib'),
+          dependency('gstreamer-1.0', fallback: 'gstreamer')],
+      )
+      ```
+    - You configure with `--force-fallback-for=glib`.
+    This result in linking to two different versions of library `glib-2.0` because `dependency('glib-2.0', fallback: 'glib')` will return the subproject dependency, but `dependency('gstreamer-1.0', fallback: 'gstreamer')`
+    will not fallback and return the system dependency, including `glib-2.0` library.
+To avoid that situation, every dependency that itself depend on `glib-2.0` must also be forced to fallback, in this case with `--force-fallback-for=glib,gsteamer`.

 ## Download subprojects

 *Since 0.49.0*